appmattus/certificatetransparency/README.md

 Take a look at the [advanced configuration](docs/advanced-configuration.md) for documentation on all the available options.

-> :warning: Using the Java Security Provider may not work on all JVMs so you are
+> :warning: Using the Java Security Provider may not work on all JVMs so if you
-> recommended to use one of the alternatives documented below.
+> are not on Android you are recommended to use one of the alternatives
+> documented below.

 Certificate transparency can also be setup in specific network connections, instructions are available for: